T&Cs apply | Wagering and T&Cs apply | Commercial content | New Customers Only | 18+

 Commission – Matchbook

-Commission rates are a huge factor when it comes to deciding between operators, and here Matchbook sneak a win over Betfair.
+Commission rates are a huge factor when it comes to deciding between operators, and here Matchbook sneaks a win over Betfair.

 At Betfair you will be charged 5% on any winnings you make through their exchange.
 However, losing bets are not subjected to commission and by accumulating loyalty points through Betfair, players can reduce their rate of commission.
 The more bets you place, the more points you receive.

 With Matchbook you are subject to 2%, which is clearly significantly less.

 Best user experience – Betfair